 “The ECB considers it important that all Member States, including non-euro area Member States, take appropriate measures to ensure that credit institutions and branches operating within their territories provide adequate access to cash services, in order to facilitate the continued use of cash.”

 The proposal underlines that cash remains crucial for certain groups, including the elderly, immigrants, the disabled, socially vulnerable citizens and others with limited access to digital services.
-This could lead to disruptions in case of a contingency or malfunction of the payment system.
+This could lead to disruptions in case of a contingency or malfunction of the A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. system.
 The ECB notes that “the ability to pay in cash remains particularly important for certain groups in society that, for various legitimate reasons, prefer to use cash rather than other means of payment, or who are unable to use digital technology.
 Additionally, cash payments facilitate the inclusion of the entire population in the economy by allowing it to settle any kind of financial transaction in this way”.

 In October 2018 the Riksbank had also welcome the initiative as a step in the right direction.
 The Riksbank had suggested however that the obligation should be extended to all banks.
-It also called for the clarification of the legal tender status, stipulating that “activities that are important from a citizen’s perspective shall be obliged to accept cash (for example pharmacies, special transport services, food shops, petrol stations).”
+It also called for the clarification of the Money that is legally valid for the payment of debts and must be accepted for that purpose when offered.
+Each jurisdiction determines what is legal tender, but essentially it is anything which when offered (“tendered”) in payment of a debt extinguishes the debt.
+There is no obligation on the creditor to accept the tendered payment, but the act of tendering the payment in legal tender discharges the debt. status, stipulating that “activities that are important from a citizen’s perspective shall be obliged to accept cash (for example pharmacies, special transport services, food shops, petrol stations).”